lucboudreau/apcupsd2mqtt/README.md

 ### /etc/apcupsd/apcupsd.conf

 This file will configure the local apcupsd process running in the container.
+The full configuration manual of apcupsd is available [here](http://www.apcupsd.org/manual/).

 Make sure that the DEVICE parameter corresponds to the one you have mapped into docker-compose under devices.
 If you can't find a proper configuration file, the minimums below should get you started.

 ```
 UPSCABLE usb